mdcutone/psychxr/docs/installing.rst

 too new), pip will try to build the source distribution (it will likely fail).
 In that case, see the "Building from Source" section for more information.

-**NOTE: PsychXR 0.2+ is not yet available on PIP (only 0.1.5 at this time), please follow the sections below if you wish to install it.**

 Installing Pre-Compiled Binaries
 --------------------------------